aalfiann/reslim-tuber/readme.md

 5. Comment system using disqus
 6. Very simple and small as there is no member system
 7. Automatic build Sitemap and RSS
+8. Dynamic robots.txt
-8. Modern and SEO Optimized design
+9. Modern and SEO Optimized design
-9. Etc
+10. Etc

 Feature:
 ---------------